tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

     **Rendering** subsection in the atlas inspector.
 Make sure to unfold this section so you can edit the polygon.

-After creating a physics layer, you have access to the **Physics Layer** section in the TileSet atlas inspector:
+After creating a physics layer, you have access to the :ui:`Physics Layer` section in the TileSet atlas inspector:

 .. figure:: img/using_tilesets_selecting_collision_editor.webp